Write into Mystery: Writing Flash Memoir on Wonder and the Unexplained

 Zoom Schedule

-There will also be two optional Zoom meetings to discuss craft issues and discuss our writing practices.
-These will run on Saturday, 12/9, 1-2pm Eastern, and the Wednesday 12/20, 7-8pm Eastern.
+There will also be one optional Zoom meeting to discuss craft issues and discuss our writing practices.
+This will run on Saturday, Dec.
+14th, from 12-1pm Eastern.

 Course Schedule